From Little Acorns, Mighty Oaks Grow

 Understanding The World |

-Our Learning Objectives for the children in their Understanding The World during Autumn 1 are: To be able to talk about their families and people who are important to them To know the names of the different parts of their bodies
+Our Learning Objectives for the children in their Understanding the World work during the Summer Term are: To talk about their families, communities and past experiences |

 |